The Bean Patch

 we welcomed the adversity that was thrown at us and continued to become the best version of ourselves.
 We become the class of perseverance.
 Continue reading Lions Come Roaring Back

-Advertisements The Northland largely white community makes a stand for Minority rights by Peggy Bair Parkville – History of Racial Conflict Residents of the town of Parkville, MO will be the first to admit that it has a very checkered past, (if it is to be stated in the kindest terms), regarding race relations and racism.
-On April 14, 1855, an angry mob townspeople – … Continue reading Parkville March for Unity
+The Northland largely white community makes a stand for Minority rights by Peggy Bair Parkville – History of Racial Conflict Residents of the town of Parkville, MO will be the first to admit that it has a very checkered past, (if it is to be stated in the kindest terms), regarding race relations and racism.
+On April 14, 1855, an angry mob townspeople – angry … Continue reading Parkville March for Unity

 It is amazing how the farmers market has become such a big part of who we are.
 It has blessed us in so many ways, but mostly by the friendships it has kindled.
 Continue reading Soap and Bread and Goats – OH MY!